 Most people over the age of 65 have SOME hearing loss.
 Risk is increased by having a family history of hearing loss and by a history of noise exposure.

-I will say this….most of my hearing-impaired patients also have relatives with hearing impairment.
+Most hearing-impaired patients also have relatives with hearing impairment.

 Recurrent ear infections can lead to hearing loss, and the tendency for ear infections can also run in families.
 An ear infection is caused by fluid behind the ear drum which has become infected.
 If untreated over a long period of time, it can lead to damage to the bones in the middle ear, resulting in possible permanent hearing loss.